egeersoz/egeersoz.github.io/_posts/2015-05-03-fun-with-strings.md

 Okay, now suppose an additional requirement is introduced: the string parameters can now contain spaces.
 How can we account for that?

 It's actually not a big deal.
 Calling `upcase` or `downcase` on a space doesn't do anything, so our code would continue to function as is.
 But we don't want to be lazy like that!
-We are good programmers and we should write code that's expressive.
+At least I don't. :)

 {% highlight ruby %}
 def weirdcase(string)